skrattaren/apf.rst/apf.rst

   describes here occurs in our world as well.
 Or rather: it is *rumoured*, with stubborn regularity, to have occurred all over the globe.
 Really hard evidence, one way or the other, turns out to be surprisingly hard to come by.
-As Cecil Adams puts it in "`More of the Straight Dope_: "Having now had the "I don't know" yarn turn up in three different parts of the globe, I can draw one of two conclusions: either explorers are incredible saps, or somebody's been pulling our leg."
+As Cecil Adams puts it in **More of the Straight Dope**: "Having now had the "I don't know" yarn turn up in three different parts of the globe, I can draw one of two conclusions: either explorers are incredible saps, or somebody's been pulling our leg."